 We will Help You Get Through This

 If you or somebody you care about has been diagnosed with cancer and you believe Zantac caused the illness, seek legal assistance immediately.
-At the SMA Law Group, our product liability team will thoroughly investigate your case in order to secure any compensation you are entitled to.
+At the SMT Legal, our product liability team will thoroughly investigate your case in order to secure any compensation you are entitled to.
 This could include:

 - Any current and future medical bills related to the cancer